 I think I’m capable of having many money slaves.
-I think that I could have a whole Internet-harem of […]
+I think that I could have a whole Internet-harem of money […]

 The Leather Archives & Museum [LA&M] announced the 2014 – 2015 Visiting Scholar Program at the Leather Archives & Museum for the Fall 2014 or Spring 2015 academic terms.
-A stipend of $1,000 will be awarded to one recipient scholar to conduct research using the collections of the LA&M. A travel reimbursement allowance of […]
+A stipend of $1,000 will be awarded to one recipient scholar to conduct research using the collections of the LA&M. A travel reimbursement allowance of up […]

 Written by Squeaker Imp (Steven Disney)

 Most of what happens in our lifestyle is based on the sensory of our environment.
 It only seems appropriate to open this article by setting such a stage.
 It’s a Saturday night in a dark bar where a man sits adorned in leather.
-Abootblack at service and boy fetching for his […]
+Abootblack at service and boy fetching for his whims, he […]

 San Antonio will host its first weekend-long leather and fetish event the weekend of March 21st thru 23rd, 2014,.
 The Alamo City Leather & Fetish Weekend is a continuation of the Alamo City Leather & Fetish Ball, which occurred last March.
-The prior event was a one night party and show at the Silver […]
+The prior event was a one night party and show at the Silver Dollar […]

 If you have been reading my blog, you know sexual diversity has always attracted me despite my very anti gay french upbringing.
 San Francisco was my ticket to freedom.
 Follow me down memory lane and meet my mentors.

-In 1980, KQED-TV, the San Francisco Public Broadcasting channel, produced and ran “S/M One Foot Out Of […]
+In 1980, KQED-TV, the San Francisco Public Broadcasting channel, produced and ran “S/M One Foot Out Of the […]

 I have been on way too many boards and planning committees in my life.
 Don’t get me wrong, I love meetings as much as I love lists, but sometimes humanity is not very good at flowing with the changes that keep organizations and relationships together.
-Cause really, most boards and committees are working relationships […]
+Cause really, most boards and committees are working relationships and […]

 This week sees the opening of a new exhibition entitled ‘Keep Your Timber Limber (Works on Paper)’ at The Institute of Contemporary Art in London, UK.

-The exhibition explores how artists since the 1940s to the present day have used drawing to address ideas critical and current to their time, ranging from the politics of […]
+The exhibition explores how artists since the 1940s to the present day have used drawing to address ideas critical and current to their time, ranging from the politics of gender […]